Doris Malkin Curtis

 Doris Malkin Curtis (January 12, 1914 – May 26, 1991) was an American paleontologist, stratigrapher, and geologist.
-She became the first woman president of the Geological Society of America (1991) and made meaningful contributions towards Scripps Institution of Oceanography.
+She became the first woman president of the Geological Society of America (1991) and made meaningful contributions to the Scripps Institution of Oceanography.

 Biography

 Doris Malkin Curtis was born in Brooklyn, New York, on January 12, 1914.
-Both her mother, Mary Berkowitz, and father, Meyer Malkin, inspired Doris from a young age to pursue excellence in all areas of life.
-Curtis enjoyed involving herself in clubs and the community, and this has been a well-known trait of hers, since her Elementary school days.
-In her early years, Curtis had a significant involvement with Girl Scouts and she became increasingly involved both as a member and leader.
-She eventually assumed the position of counsellor, acting as a role model for young women.
+Both her father, Meyer Malkin, who worked in dentistry, and her mother, Mary Berkowitz, who was her father's secretary and clinic assistant, inspired Doris from a young age to pursue excellence in all areas of life.
+Curtis enjoyed involving herself in clubs and the community.
+In her early years, Curtis had a significant involvement with Girl Scouts, and she became increasingly involved both as a member and leader.
+She eventually assumed the position of counselor, acting as a role model for young women.
 She attended Erasmus Hall High School in Brooklyn, where she demonstrated a variety of interests.
-During her post-secondary academic years, she attended Brooklyn College, where she received her bachelor's degree in Geology in 1933, and went on to earn her master's degree in 1934 and PhD in 1949 at Columbia University.
-While completing her PhD she did her research in micropaleontology.
+After completing her studies at Erasmus Hall High School, she attended Brooklyn College, where she received her bachelor's degree in Geology (1933).
+Shortly thereafter, she earned her master's degree (1934) and PhD (1949) at Columbia University.
+While completing her PhD, she researched micropaleontology.

-Curtis had a lengthy career in the petroleum industry working for the Shell Oil Company from 1942 until 1979.
-In 1959, at Shell she was promoted to the position of senior geologist.
-She then began her career in academia, where she taught for nearly 5 years.
+Curtis had a lengthy career in the petroleum industry, working for the Shell Oil Company from 1942 until 1979.
+In 1959, at Shell, she was promoted to the position of senior geologist.
+She then began her career in academia, where she taught for nearly five years.
 Curtis also taught at Houston's Rice University for a few years.
 Ultimately, her passion for the petroleum industry reunited her with Shell Oil, where she continued to work until 1979.
-During these years, an energy crisis caused the urgent need for further oil exploration.
-She then formed a geology consulting firm with her long time friend/partner Dorothy Jung Echols.
-Doris continued to work until her death on May 26, 1991 (age 77).
-She died from pneumonia in Houston at the M.D Anderson Cancer Research Institute – where her career began.
+During these years, an energy crisis caused an urgent need for further oil exploration.
+She then formed a geology consulting firm with her longtime friend and partner, Dorothy Jung Echols.
+She also was involved with the public through invitations to speak at universities about various geological topics and inspiration for women.
+At the beginning of March 1991, Doris was invited to the Indiana University as a guest speaker for geology in addition to Women's History Month.
+This was when she started to experience her first symptoms of being unwell leading her to cut her speaking tour short and return to Huston, where she was later diagnosed with acute leukemia on March 12 of 1991.
+She was hospitalized on the fourth of April, where she continued to work until her death on May 26, 1991 (age 77).
+She died from pneumonia in Houston at the M.D Anderson Cancer Research Institute – the same place where her career began.
 In August later that year, her life was celebrated by the staff of the Geological Society of America as her ashes were placed beneath the branches of a spruce tree, which represented the ever-growing impact she made on those she came across.